PolishDrBirkin/PolishDrBirkin/README.md

 ## FREELY INT AND C+H!!
 I love when people sit down next to me okay, also W2I If I have it in my name cause I'm often offtab
 * I kind of don't talk first, and I struggle with social interactions
 * This also means I may say stuff that may come out different than I wanted, pls be patient about it I never mean to be rude and stuff
-* I tend to get frustrated pretty easily, and overall most of the stuff I feel is pretty strong so I can be insanely happy and pretty depressed all of a sudden
+* I tend to get frustrated pretty easily
 * I'm VERY shy, kinda socially anxious too, socially awkward and paranoid
 * Pfp is from Limited time offer by Borderlambs on AO3
 * Pls read my spamtenna fic link below profile 😎